moq-wg/moq-charter/charter.md

 or consumers.

 This working group will coordinate with the QUIC and WebTransport working groups as needed.
-It will liaise with MPEG-DASH, and W3C WebTransport as appropriate.
+It will liaise with MPEG-DASH, DASH Industr Forum, and W3C WebTransport as appropriate.

 ## Milestones